abhi-kv29/abhi-kv29/README.md

 -   I am currently Pursuing my Bachelors in **Electronics and Communications Engineering.**
 -   I am currently working on Web Applications, Mobile Applications and Selenium scripts.
--   I am currently learning Java and Selenium.
+-   I am currently learning Java, Data Structures and Algorithms.
 -   In future I would love to learn Neural Networks and Tensorflow.

 ---